Elwinc2799/Wellyfe/README.md

 # Wellyfe
-A health application made using Flutter for CAT 304 assignment
+A health application made using Flutter.